Worldpay/access-checkout-react-native/access-checkout-react-native-sdk/README.md

 #### Cvc validation

-Validates the format of the Cvc entered by a shopper to ensure it appears valid prior to submitting it.
+Validates the format of the CVC entered by a customer to ensure it appears valid prior to submitting it.

 ## Hooks